On the representation types of finite EI categories: Abstract

 \section{Abstract}

 A finite EI category is a small category with finitely many morphisms such that every endomorphism is an isomorphism.
 They include finite groups, finite posets and free categories of finite quivers as special cases.
-In this paper we consider the representation types of finite EI categories, describe some criteria for finite representation type, and use them to classify the representation types of several classes of finite EI categories with extra properties.
+In this paper we consider the representation types of finite EI categories with two or three objects, describe some criteria for finite representation type, and use them to classify the representation types of the category algebras of several classes of finite EI categories with extra properties.